farmera/sare_grant/spectral_indices.md

 Since human eyes cannot see NIR light (or the ratio of a difference and sum of NIR and red) the final result must be 'colorized' in some way in order to have it make visual sense.
-The image in __Figure 2__ is a color 'LUT' or look up table that is commonly used to accomplish this.
-Each pixel in the final vegetation index has a value representing a number between 0 and 1.
-The strength of that value is used to infer some physical property, in this case the relative amount of photosynthesis occurring at that specific pixel area on the ground.
+The image in __Figure 2__ is a color 'LUT' or look up table that we used to accomplish this.

 ![](img/ndvi-pixel-scale.png)
 ###### Figure 2.
 Scaling up.

+Each pixel in the final vegetation index has a value representing a number between 0 and 1.
+The strength of that value is used to infer some physical property, in this case the relative amount of photosynthesis occurring at that specific pixel area on the ground.
 In later sections we will use this LUT extensively.
 (For those interested the values are contained in spectral_lib.py).

 NDVI and other index variability values are 'dimensionless' meaning the physical values from which they derive cancel one another.